NguyenXuanTiep05/Chess/README.md

 # Chess
-A program born from my passion for Chess.

-Main goal of this project was deepen my understanding of Chess and how do chess bots work.
-Main feature is using the MinMax algorithm with alpha-beta pruning for the best bot i could make.
+A Chess program with simple AI opponent.
+Programmed for school project using Windows Forms 4.8